Selected Essays

 Northern Ireland and its peace

-This spring's killing of the young Northern Irish journalist Lyra McKee by the New IRA prompted a wave of public condemnation.
+The 2019 killing of young Northern Irish journalist Lyra McKee by the New IRA prompted a wave of public condemnation.
 But the province's history -- and that of other states afflicted by civil strife -- indicates that majority support for violence is never a requirement for the resumption of conflict.
 The province's politicians have work to do to consolidate the peace.

 Road to disaster